espressif/esp-idf/docs/en/hw-reference/esp32/get-started-ethernet-kit.rst

 Summary of Changes from ESP32-Ethernet-Kit V1.1
 -----------------------------------------------

-* Correct the placement of GPIO pin number marking on the board’s silkscreen besides the DIP switch.
+* Correct the placement of GPIO pin number marking on the board's silkscreen besides the DIP switch.
 * Values of C1, C2, C42, and C43 are updated to 20 pF.
 For more information, please check `ESP32-Ethernet-Kit V1.2 Ethernet board (A) schematic`_.
 * Replace ESP32-WROVER-B with ESP32-WROVER-E.